Brethan/ipy-mailer/README.md

 In a previous semester, one of the TAs for the course created a script to display the ip address of the RPi on the provided Sense Hat.
 The problem with this approach is that I am both not that great at quickly reading scrolling numbers, I am also kind of impatient and did not want to have to slow down the scroll speed of the ip address across the Sense Hat.

-And so ipy ( mailer) mailer was born
+And so ipy mailer was born

 ## How to use